This article has links to products and services we love, which we may make commission from.

 Edinburgh or Glasgow to Dumfries and Marthrown of Mabie (80/77 miles)

-Since this is a road trip, you will want to add the scenic route via Grey Mare’s Tail Nature Reserve to your journey so you can drive through rolling hills and visit one of the UK’s highest waterfall’s viewpoints.
+Since this is a road trip, you will want to add the scenic route via Grey Mare’s Tail Nature Reserve to your journey to drive through rolling hills and visit one of the UK’s highest waterfalls.

-Next up is the Queen of the South, Dumfries which has a couple of restaurants and pubs for food including the Cavens Arms serving hearty meals including an extensive vegan menu.
+Next up is the Queen of the South, Dumfries, which has several restaurants and pubs for food, including the Cavens Arms, serving hearty meals with an extensive vegan menu.

-Dumfries is the biggest town in South West Scotland and one of its biggest claims is that the Scotland’s National Bard, Robert Burns, lived here.
+Dumfries is the biggest town in South West Scotland, and one of its most significant claims is that Scotland’s National Bard, Robert Burns, lived here.

-Also, Greyfriars Kirk in Dumfries is where Robert the Bruce and his rival, John ‘Red’ Comyn arranged to meet on the 10th February 1306 to negotiate how Scotland should be ruled.
+Also, Greyfriars Kirk in Dumfries is where Robert the Bruce and his rival, John ‘Red’ Comyn, arranged to meet on February 10, 1306, to negotiate how Scotland should be ruled.

 Marthrown of Mabie (6 miles)